practicingruby/practicing-ruby-paid/posts/v7/004-incremental.md

 ## Step 5: Test broadcast mailer's performance

 Before we could go any farther with our work on the broadcast mailer, we needed to check the performance implications of switching to non-batched emails.
-We didn't need to do a very scientific test -- we just needed to see how noticeable the slowdown was.
+We didn't need to do a very scientific test -- we just needed to see how severe the slowdown was.
 Because our previous code ran without a noticeable delay, pretty much anything longer than a second or two would be concerning to us.

 To conduct our test, we first populated our development environment with 2000 users (about 5x as many active users as we had on Practicing Ruby at the time).
 Then, we posted a realistic email in the broadcast mailer form, and kept an eye on the messages that were getting queued up via the Rails console.
-After 30 seconds or so we hadn't even queued up 500 jobs, so it became clear that performance very well could be a concern.
+After several seconds we hadn't even queued up 100 jobs, so it became clear that performance very well could be a concern.

 To double check our estimates, and to form a more realistic test, we temporarily disabled our DelayedJob worker on the server and then ran the broadcast mailer in our live environment.
-Although the mailer did finish up queuing its messages without the request timing out, it took nearly a minute to do so.
-Once that test wrapped up, we cleared out the queued up jobs so that none of our test emails would actually be sent to our subscribers when we fired our workers back up.
+Although the mailer did finish up queuing its messages without the request timing out, it took about half a minute to do so.
+With this information in hand, we cleared out the test jobs so that they wouldn't actually be delivered, and then spent a bit of time lost in thought.

-We learned several important things from this little experiment:
+Ultimately, we learned several important things from this little experiment:

 1. The mail building and queuing process was definitely slow enough to worry us.
 2. In the worst case scenario, I would be able to deal with a 30 second delay in delivering broadcasts, but we would need to fix this problem if we wanted to unbatch other emails of ours, such as comment notifications.